HumanDialog/auth.svelte/README.md

 ObjectReef&reg;
 </h1>

-Svelte package to support Object Reef Identity Provider.\
+Svelte package to support ObjectReef Identity Provider.\
-Object Reef Identity Provider is available at https://objectreef.io/auth and it's OIDC compliant authorization service available for developers who create applications using [Object Reef](https://objectreef.dev)
+ObjectReef Identity Provider is available at https://objectreef.io/auth and it's OIDC compliant authorization service available for developers who create applications using [ObjectReef](https://objectreef.dev)

 ## Installing
 To install the package on your Svelte project type:\